8 Best Commodore 64 TV Commercials Ever Made

 ★☆☆☆☆

-Typical of US commercials, Commodore is promoting the C64 as a much cheaper alternative to the Atari computure.
-This advert is no where near as fun and catchy as some of the overseas adverts shown below.
+Typical of US commercials, Commodore is promoting the C64 as a much cheaper alternative to the Atari computer.
+This advert is nowhere near as fun and catchy as some of the overseas adverts shown below.
 There is one important thing to remember about this era and that is that memory was very expensive.
-The competitive entry price is about the only think that makes this advert memorable.
+The competitive entry price is about the only thing that makes this advert memorable.
 US television must have been very boring in those days.

 B O N U S V I D E O